curl/everything-curl/sourcecode-contributing.md

 Our preferred source control tool is [git](https://git-scm.com/).

-While git is sometimes not the easiest tool to learn and master, all the basic steps a casual developer and contributor need to know are very straight-forward and do not take much time or effort to learn.
+While git is sometimes not the easiest tool to learn and master, all the basic steps a casual developer and contributor needs to know are very straight-forward and do not take much time or effort to learn.

 This book will not help you learn git.
 All software developers in this day and